Skip to main content

 Real-World Comparison: Maintenance Wins

 Two pergolas built with identical materials in the same climate: one maintained every two years (cleaned, oiled, inspected) lasted over 30 years; the neglected one (no maintenance) failed structurally in under 10 years.
 The maintenance cost over 30 years was less than 15% of replacement cost.
+A weekend of work every couple of years is a lot less expensive and less hassle than a full rebuild from scratch.

 13 Common Outdoor Timber Protection Mistakes